 Aikido: A non-violent, non-competitive Japanese martial art of self-defense.
 Through practice, members acquire physical skills and the capacity to maintain equanimity and tranquility in situations of crisis and stress in any area of their lives, whether it be at home, at work, or on the street.

-Iaido: Batto-ho, “sword-drawing method,” is based on Iaido, “the Way of sword drawing” and other traditional forms of Japanese sword work.
+Iai-batto: Batto-ho, “sword-drawing method,” is based on Iaido, “the Way of sword drawing” and other traditional forms of Japanese sword work.
 It further reveals and explores the roots of Aikido.
-Included in this body of work are the traditional forms of Omori-ryu, Shindo Munen Ryu and Hasegawa Eishin Ryu.
-Our Iaido training is integrated into our Aikido training.
+Included in this training are the traditional forms of Omori-ryu, Shindo Munen Ryu and Hasegawa Eishin Ryu.
+Our Iai-batto training is integrated into our Aikido training.
 If you are interested, speak to the Chief Instructor.

 Zazen / Meditation: Mature martial study includes serious self-reflection.
 For the modern warrior, zazen / meditative training increases one’s focus, equanimity, and martial presence.

 Misogi-Harai: Also known as misogi-no-kokyu-ho, this is vigorous exhaustive training in breathing.
 Our practice of this misogi shugyo is desperate, ravenous, fierce and relentless to bring forth and strengthen that core most essential to humanity.
 Participation is by invitation.

-Kids: These classes are open to ages 8-15.
+Kids: Classes are open to ages 8-15.
 They provide the basis for body development, conditioning and strengthening.
-Kids learn self esteem, respect for others and discipline applicable in both academic and athletic endeavors.
+Kids learn self esteem, respect for others, and discipline applicable in both academic and athletic endeavors.